dxw/contracts/agreements/technical_terms.md

     5. If you cancel a Sprint which has been booked, a cancellation fee will immediately become payable.
 The cancellation fee is 50% of the cost of the Sprint.
-    6. If the upper limit in the Sprints Estimate is reached and the Product falls materially short of the standard specified in the Project Description ("Unacceptable"), dxw will discount the cost of further sprints by 30%.
+    6. If the number of sprints delivered reaches the maximum limit in the Sprints Estimate and the Product falls materially short of the standard specified in the Project Description ("Unacceptable"), dxw will discount the cost of further sprints by 30%.
     7. As soon as the Product is no longer Unacceptable, the 30% discount will not apply.
     8.  dxw reserves the right not to provide discounted Sprints if: